risuorg/risu/doc/presentation-revealmd.md

 ## Next steps with Magui

-- Three plugins as of this writing:
+- Four plugins as of this writing:
-    - Aggregate data from citellus sorted by plugin for quick comparision
+    - Aggregate data from citellus sorted by plugin for quick comparison
+    - Show 'metadata' extension separated to quickly compare across values
     - pipeline-yaml different across sosreports
     - seqno and higuuest seqno in galera

 ---